 - Enroll the equipment in a warranty program.

 There are very few quick fixes on today’s modern farm equipment.
 When a system fails or a critical engine or hydraulic part is damaged, repairs can cost thousands of dollars and can take days to complete.
 The Cenex Total Protection Plan® Warranty Program covers both used and new equipment that use Cenex premium diesel and lubricants products and conduct regular oil analysis.
-Used equipment can be registered for up to eight years or 8,000 hours for a one-time fee of $399 and no deductible.
-The warranty is also transferable for future sales.
+Used equipment can be registered for up to eight years or 8,000 hours.